Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Discussion

 \subsubsection{Conclusion}

-In this study we have defined the Cooperative Mission Replanning Problem (CMRP), which represents a key challenge for developing resilient, autonomous multi-robot systems, and have developed GATR, a new model to solve this problem effectively and efficiently.
-This work enables on-board replanning for autonomous multi-robot systems, improving their adaptability and resilience in dynamic, uncertain environments.
+In this study we have defined the Cooperative Mission Replanning Problem (CMRP), which represents a key real-world challenge for developing resilient, autonomous multi-robot systems, and have developed GATR, a new model to solve this problem effectively and efficiently.
+This work enables on-board replanning for cooperative multi-robot systems for the first time, improving their adaptability and resilience in dynamic, uncertain environments.